CANTI-BOT/UniFi-Icon-Browser/README.md

 ## What It Does

-This tool solves a major fustration I have with UniFi: **finding the right device icon quickly** (or, at least a close match...🙄).
+This tool solves a major fustration I have with UniFi: **finding the right device icon quickly** (or at least a close match).
 Instead of scrolling through **THOUSANDS** of icons, or trying to search the **EXACT** name of the device in the UniFi portal, you can:

 1. Extract the entire device list from your UniFi portal